Gexkill/sweng2/TP/src/index.md

 * **Laravel tests**: it is an extension to PHPUnit tests that adds additional assertions and allows to emulate the entire client-server application.
 In fact you're able to test if a web page returns the right body or the right HTTP status code, very useful in a pure restful application.
 * **PHPUnit**: it is the standard php implementation of unit tests.
-* **Unit test**: it is the most famous way to perform tests.
+* **Unit test**: it is the most famous way to perform automatic tests.
 In each test you have to make at least one assertion where you assert that two values are the same, if it is false the test fails.

 So we created laravel tests like the following ones:
 ```php